Welcome to today's edition of the Rush 24-7 podcast.

 It is.

-And the one thing you have to remember, those of you who are using laptops or computers with small screens, you have to understand that web pages are bottomless.
+And one thing you have to remember, those of you who are using laptops or computers with small screens, you have to understand that web pages are bottomless.

 There's no end to them on the bottom.

-It ends when we decide to end the page, so keep scrolling down beyond what you see to find the full measure of the website.
+So keep scrolling down beyond what you see to find the full measure of the website.

 Big improvements there.